SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 2. Helpful for developers, especially when different parts are developed by different groups of people (can specify in advance how the interactions should look like)

+Makes sense to use in case of large projects to ensure a global understanding of the interactions between parts of a system

 Contra arguments:
 1. One sequence diagram has limited scope (often used as a complement to a use case diagram which is also limited)
 2. Although their goal is to provide a more low-level view of a use case, they cannot hold all necessary details and still remain legible

+Doesn't make sense to use for capturing a large part of a system at once (becomes illegible with too many elements)

 **Group 13 video on pros**